 Collect the right information from your applicants, employees, interviewers, managers, and referrals to enable powerful predictive analytics.

-At the heart of the labor market lies one central challenge: finding, creating, and sustaining the right match between employee and employer.
+At the heart of the labor market lies one central challenge: finding, building, and sustaining the right match between employee and employer.
 This pursuit underpins nearly all aspects of an employment relationship—from compensation and training to attraction and engagement.
-Yet in practice, companies approach these core questions piecemeal, establishing best-practices largely through trial and error.
+Yet in practice, companies approach these issues piecemeal, establishing best-practices largely through trial and error.

 Three major developments, however, have set the stage for a new way to ask and answer the core questions in an employment relationship.

-Each of these three pillars—technology, pattern recognition, and theory—must come together to realize their transformative potential.
-Theory without data is inactionable.
-Data without technology is limited.
-Pattern without theory is noise.
+Each of these three pillars—information systems, pattern recognition, and theory—must come together to realize their transformative potential.
+Theories without data are academic.
+Data without information systems are limited.
+Patterns without theories are noise.
 The future of HR lies in harnessing these powerful synergies.

 Our intellectual foundations are rooted in academic research and practical experience.
 This collection of case studies, white papers, and related academic articles is a way to share some of this knowledge.